 - Any other conditions which may interfere with your child’s ability to use the Trexo

-At the fitting appointment your child will use the Trexo to walk.
-This is meant to help you determine if the Trexo is right for you and if you would like to move forward with the purchase.
-Through this, we can also confirm the Trexo sizing is correct.
-Lastly, you may invite your child’s physical therapist to this appointment as well.
+At the training appointment your child will use the Trexo to walk.
+This is meant to help you determine if the Trexo is right for you.
+You may invite your child’s physical therapist to this appointment as well.

 Trexo grows with your child